top of page

 “I’ll pass by your residence,” Yugi said, hoping it would ease the tension; Kireh squared his shoulders in response.

 “Does anyone else want to add to this?”
 Kireh asked.
-His eyes locked to Levi.
+His eyes locked on Levi.

 The ehol slipped into his seat, arms folded.

-Levi was the Ọba of the Central Octeract, a Kingdom most-prized by the Asayli.
-Wars were fought over the kingdom; wars that had lasted several eons, that had seen many moons and many deaths before it all finally came to a faltering end.
+The war had lasted several eons, had seen many moons and many deaths before it all finally came to a faltering end.
 Yugi had been young then, witnessing what a Titan could do if given time and power.
 And Yugi had witnessed what a Reaper truly was when bodies littered the ground, the last of their souls ready to be harvested.

 “Shall we adjourn this meeting?”
 Bry asked.
-He’d been silent the entire time.
+The male had been silent this entire time.

 “I need to have a private discussion with you,” Kireh said to Bry.